|

 attracted to her.
 His loneliness and boredom must have taken the

-of some incidence, which might have shocked or frightened her. |
+measure of him an of some incidence, which might have shocked or frightened her. |